 Beautiful native growing to 4′ tall with glaucus, yucca-like foliage topped with clusters of white, globe-shaped flowers in late summer through early fall.
 Wonderful ornamental qualities with excellent drought and heat tolerance.
-NATIVE TO THE EASTERN HALF OF THE US.

 According to the U.S. Forest Service